NixOS/nix-constitutional-assembly/values.md

 We are here, first and foremost, as individuals working together.
 Our priority here is to work on Nix projects for the benefit of all their contributors and users.
 We value building excellent software with a vibrant and diverse community.

 Individuals gain trust and status by doing the work.
-Companies gain prestige by funding the work of individuals and providing resources to support the project.
+Organisations gain prestige by funding the work of individuals and providing resources to support the project.

 ### Free software and choice over lock-in